 According to a survey polling 120 American corporations (whose payrolls include nearly 8 million people), an employee’s on-the-job writing skills can either hinder or advance him in the company.

 The survey may be a few years old, but its ramifications remain relevant today.
 Here are some of the survey’s findings:

 - People who cannot write and communicate clearly will not be hired and are unlikely to last long enough to be considered for promotion.

 - Two-thirds of salaried employees in large American companies have some writing responsibility.
 “All employees must have writing ability,” said one human resource director.

 - Eighty percent or more of the companies in the service and finance, insurance, and real estate (FIRE) sectors, the corporations with the greatest employment growth potential, assess writing during hiring.
 “Applicants who provide poorly written letters wouldn’t likely get an interview,” commented one insurance executive.

 - Half of all companies take writing into account when making promotion decisions.

 - More than 40 percent of responding firms offer or require training for salaried employees with writing deficiencies.
-Based on the survey responses, it appears that remedying deficiencies in writing may cost American firms as much as $3.1 billion annually.
+Based on the survey responses, it appears that it may cost American firms as much as $3.1 billion per year to remedy poor writing skills.
 “We’re likely to send out 200–300 people annually for skills-upgrade courses like ‘business writing’ or ‘technical writing,’” said one respondent.

 You can read the entire report here.